 You can search the statewide Prospector consortium by clicking this link.

 You can place a Prospector request this way.
 It will also show whether a title is in our collection.
 For a list of libraries that have resumed Prospector lending after pandemic-related closures, click this link.
+Please note that alumni are not allowed on campus on this time and thus cannot borrow through Prospector.

 You can search a title in Worldcat by clicking this link.